-We will work responsibly with our clients and our customers to encourage sustainable practices and enable economic activities that create shared
+We will work responsibly with our clients and our customers to encourage sustainable practices and enable economic activities that create shared prosperity for current and future generations.

-3.1 Client engagement

-\\\ prosperity for current and future generations.
-3.1 Client engagement • ank have a policy or ei ustainable practices? ngagement process with clients and customers in place to ⊠ Yes ☐ In progress □ No Does your ba ectors in which you have identified t he highest (potential) □ Yes □ No customers to activities ).
-I to support cli the impacts a This should b Describe how your bank has worked with and/or is planning to work with its clients and customers to encourage sustainable practices and enable sustainable economic activities ).
-It should include information on relevant policies, actions planned/implemented to support clients' transition, selected indicators on client engagement and, where possible, the impacts achieved.
-This should be based on and in line with the impact analysis, target-setting and action plans put in place by the bank (see P2).
+3.1 Client engagement • nk have a policy or ei stainable practices? ngagement process with clients and customers 10 in place tc ⊠ Yes ☐ In progress □ No Does your bai negative impa sectors in which you have identified the highest (potential) □ Yes □ No customers to activities 11).
+It encourage sustainab should include infor ents' transition, selec ed with and/or is planning to work with its clients and le practices and enable sustainable economic mation on relevant policies, actions planned/implemented indicators on client engagement and, where possible This should be place by the ba with the impact analysis, target-setting and action plans put i n

 Fana Sparebank is deeply committed to fostering sustainability and integrating ESG (Environmental, Social, and Governance) principles into our core banking operations.
 Our engagement with clients and customers, both retail and corporate, is designed to encourage and facilitate sustainable practices, thereby contributing to a more sustainable economic future.

+Retail Customer Engagement:

-Retail Custo omer Engagement: Our approach for retail customers incorporates sustainability into our product offerings, with a particular emphasis on our green product lines.
-Through initiatives such as our green deposits program, we offer customers a lower interest rate, where the differential from standard rates is allocated as a "Green Bonus,", the bank then donates an equal amount, which is then donated to sustainability-focused organizations.
+Our approach for retail customers incorporates sustainability into our product offerings, with a particular emphasis on our green product lines.
+Through initiatives such as our green deposits program, we offer customers a lower interest rate, where the differential from standard rates is allocated as a "Green Bonus." the bank then donates an equal amount, which is then donated to sustainability-focused organizations.
 This innovative mechanism actively involves the customers in the decision-making process, as they vote annually on the beneficiary organizations.
 This direct engagement promotes a greater sense of community involvement in sustainability efforts and enhances awareness of environmental issues among our clientele.

-Corporate Client Engagement: n 2021, Fana Sparebank initiated an ESG risk query.
+Corporate Client Engagement:

+In 2021, Fana Sparebank initiated an ESG risk query.
 This comprehensive tool is integral to our commercial lending process, enabling us to conduct detailed ESG screenings and analyses.
 The primary aim is to identify and mitigate potential ESG-related risks within our lending portfolio, but equally, it serves as a crucial platform for dialogue with our corporate clients about sustainability.
 The ESG risk query not only sets out our expectations regarding sustainable practices but also assists in the collection of climate-related data from our clients.
 This facilitates a better understanding of their sustainability profiles and encourages them to adopt more sustainable operational practices.